Let’s take a look…

 4. Appropriate

+You need your logo to be appropriate.
 In the Financial Sector?
 Possibly not bright pink.
 Although maybe your brand has been setup to be radical and different, so pink would be a great choice!

 Funeral director?
 Let’s stay away from Comic Sans and bold colourful typography.